The counterjet dominates the production of PeV photons from Cyg X-3

 Studies of Cyg X-3 focusing on the physics of hadron acceleration and photopion production were conducted by \citet{Kachelriess25a, Kachelriess25b}.
-Here, we identify the main physical processes underlying the production of PeV photons.
-We also specify the physical conditions in the binary; in particular, the structures of the photon field and the wind of the WR star.
-We calculate the orbital modulation of the PeV photons and the power required to accelerate hadrons to account for the observed fluxes.
-We do not take into account either a jet misalignment nor its bulk motion since detailed fitting of the observed spectrum and orbital profile is beyond the scope of this Letter.
-Such an analysis will be given in the following paper.
+Here, we identify the key physical processes underlying PeV photon production.
+We also specify the physical conditions in the binary, particularly the structures of the photon field and the WR star's wind.
+We calculate the orbital modulation of PeV photons and the power required to accelerate hadrons, both of which are needed to account for the observed fluxes.
+Except for an illustrative example, we do not consider the effects of jet misalignment or bulk motion, since detailed fitting of the observed spectrum and orbital profile is beyond the scope of this Letter.
+Such an analysis will be presented in the following paper.